LeBron James: Early life

-High school
+High school career

 Basketball

-James playing for the St. Vincent–St. Mary Fighting Irish on January 20, 2003.

-As a 6 ft 2 in tall freshman, James averaged 18 points and 6.2 rebounds per game for the St. Vincent–St. Mary varsity basketball team.
-The Fighting Irish went 27–0 en route to the Division III state title, making them the only boys high school team in Ohio to finish the season undefeated.
-As a sophomore, James averaged 25.3 points and 7.4 rebounds, along with 5.5 assists and 3.7 steals per game.
-For some home games during the season, St. Vincent–St. Mary played at the University of Akron's 5,492-seat Rhodes Arena to satisfy ticket demand from alumni, fans, as well as college and NBA scouts who wanted to see James play.
+As a 6 ft 2 in tall freshman, James averaged 18 points and 6 rebounds per game for the St. Vincent–St. Mary varsity basketball team.
+The team, known as The Fighting Irish, went 27–0 en route to the Division III state title, making them the only boys high school team in Ohio to finish the season undefeated.
+As a sophomore, James averaged 25.2 points and 7.2 rebounds, along with 5.8 assists and 3.8 steals per game.
+For some home games during the season, St. Vincent–St. Mary played at the University of Akron's 5,492-seat Rhodes Arena to satisfy ticket demand from alumni and fans, as well as college and NBA scouts who wanted to see James play.
 The Fighting Irish finished the season 26–1 and repeated as state champions.
-For his outstanding play, James was named Ohio Mr. Basketball and selected to the USA Today All-USA First Team, becoming the first sophomore to do either.
+For his outstanding play, James was named Ohio Mr. Basketball and selected to the USA Today All-USA First Team, becoming the first sophomore to achieve either.

-In 2001, during the summer before his junior year, James was the subject of a feature article in Slam magazine in which writer Ryan Jones lauded the 16-year-old James, who had grown to 6 ft 7 in, as "[possibly] the best high school basketball player in America right now".
+In 2001, during the summer before his junior year, James was the subject of a feature article in Slam magazine.
+Writer Ryan Jones lauded the 16-year-old James, who had grown to 6 ft 7 in, as "[possibly] the best high school basketball player in America right now".
 During the season, James also appeared on the cover of Sports Illustrated, becoming the first high school basketball underclassman to do so.
-With averages of 28 points, 8.9 rebounds, 6 assists, and 3 steals per game, he was again named Ohio Mr. Basketball and selected to the USA Today All-USA First Team, and became the first junior to be named male basketball Gatorade National Player of the Year.
+With averages of 29 points, 8.3 rebounds, 5.7 assists, and 3.3 steals per game, he was again named Ohio Mr. Basketball and selected to the USA Today All-USA First Team, and became the first junior to be named male basketball Gatorade National Player of the Year.
 St. Vincent–St. Mary finished the year with a 23–4 record, ending their season with a loss in the Division II championship game.
 Following the loss, James unsuccessfully petitioned for a change to the NBA's draft eligibility rules in an attempt to enter the 2002 NBA draft.
 During this time, he used marijuana, which he said was to help cope with the stress that resulted from the constant media attention he was receiving.